chesslogic8/aes/readme.md

 It uses **AES-256-GCM-SIV**, a modern authenticated encryption mode that remains secure even if nonces are accidentally reused.

+TINY codebase, absurdly easy to audit or maintain.

 ---

 ## ⚠️ Design Philosophy